 Geese hunting season is often associated with rough weather, so make certain your outer layer will protect you from the elements.
 Choose windproof, waterproof and insulated hunting jacket and bibs or pants that will keep you warm and dry in case of inclement weather conditions.
 SITKA hunting clothing will be a perfect choice to fulfill these requirements.

 If you’re hunting geese in swamp and marsh areas, waders are an absolute necessity.
-The BANDED RedZone 2.0 Insulated Waders are lightweight, breathable, and waterproof providing superior comfort and all-conditions performance.
+The BANDED RedZone 2.0 Insulated Waders are lightweight, breathable, and waterproof providing superior comfort and all-conditions performance from Banded Gear.

 Don’t forget about your face as it reflects sunlight and you risk being noticed.
 Cover it with a facemask to stay properly concealed.
 If you don’t like the fabric touching your face, you can apply face paint.
 Use black paint to cover your cheeks, nose bridge and underneath your eyes.
 Also, use hunting gloves to reduce reflectivity and up your chances for a shot.